 Focus on the biggest risks: Place cameras where hazards are highest: roof edges, material laydown areas, tool stations, vehicle paths, and break zones.

-Make it actionable: Set up real-time alerts for violations (like entry to hazardous zones) and schedule regular reviews of flagged incidents for continuous improvement.
+Set up alerts: Configure real-time alerts for violations (like entry to hazardous zones) and schedule regular reviews of flagged incidents for continuous improvement.

-Train your team: Show workers how the tech helps them get home safe—not just monitor them.
+Train your team: Show workers how the tech helps them get home safe—not just watch over them.
 Involve them in reviewing video to coach on best practices.

 Ensure compliance: Use video-backed documentation for incident investigations and OSHA reporting.
 This provides clarity, accountability, and faster resolution.